 Phase 3: Construction of the Snake River Diversion Structure, the upper 3 miles of floodway, three highway and two railroad crossings.
 Each road crossing was comprised of triple lines of 16′ span x 10′ rise precast concrete box culverts.

 Phase 4: The Mitigation Plan included mitigating the loss of directly and indirectly impacted wetland acres, as well as 7 acres of impacted forest affected by the construction of the Project.

 The Natural Resource Conservation Service designed “Wetmore”, a 74.9 acre covenanted area within the OCSS to offset the loss of the 38.73 impacted wetland acres.
+A dike was constructed on the south and west sides of Wetmore to prevent floodwaters entering the wetlands up to a 10 year flood frequency.
 Also established was a 7 acre covenanted tree site to mitigate the 7 acres of impacted forest.
 This work was completed in 2008.

 To minimize erosion and reduce the velocity of the Snake River’s water into the OCSS, the Rock Riffle Project was constructed to stabilize the river at the upstream inlet to the Off-Channel Storage Site.
-Five acres of large boulders were placed in the river along with smaller rocks between them.
+Six rows of large boulders were placed on the river bottom along with smaller rocks between them.
 The boulders are consecutively larger going up stream from the inlet weir.
 The rocks were tied into the existing riprap on both sides of the river.